 SG&A expenses consist principally of commercialization costs, salaries, and related costs for executive and other administrative personnel and consultants, including stock-based compensation, and travel expenses.
-Other general and administrative expenses include professional fees for legal, patent protection, consulting and accounting services, travel and conference fees, board of directors meeting costs, scientific and commercial advisory board meeting costs, rent, maintenance of facilities, depreciation, office supplies, information technology costs and expenses, insurance, and other general expenses.
+Other sales, general and administrative expenses include professional fees for legal, patent protection, consulting and accounting services, travel and conference fees, board of directors meeting costs, scientific and commercial advisory board meeting costs, rent, maintenance of facilities, depreciation, office supplies, information technology costs and expenses, insurance, and other general expenses.
 SG&A expenses are expensed when incurred.

-Over the coming quarters, we expect to redefine the deployment of our commercial resources and, as such, reduce our commercial expenses.
-As a result, we expect our SG&A expenses will decrease.
+Over the past quarters, we redefined the deployment of our commercial resources and, as such, reduced our commercial expenses.
+As a result, we expect our SG&A expenses will decrease in future quarters.